Hamiltonian tomography by the quantum quench protocol with random noise: Introduction

 A major difficulty related to quantum tomography concerns the amount of resource required for the accurate determination of a quantum object.
 Thus, economic frameworks that aim at optimal recovering of mathematical representations of quantum objects are gaining in popularity \cite{Gross2010,Flammia2012,Petz2012,Martinez2019,Quek2021}.
 In particular, in QST, one can perform complete state reconstruction with one measurement operator, which was demonstrated experimentally \cite{Oren2017}.

-However, quantum tomography is not limited to the three types enumerated above.
 Various quantum phenomena are generated by many-body Hamiltonians.
-Therefore, we need to explore characterizing methods to estimate the parameters of Hamiltonians, which is referred to as quantum Hamiltonian tomography (QHT) \cite{Schirmer2004,Franco2009,Granade2012,Gentile2021}.
+Thus, we need to explore characterizing techniques to estimate the parameters of Hamiltonians, which is referred to as quantum Hamiltonian tomography (QHT) \cite{Schirmer2004,Franco2009,Granade2012,Gentile2021}.
 There are general methods based on QST and QPT that are resource-demanding and challenging in large quantum systems.
-For this reason, efficient schemes have been proposed to reduce the complexity and the need for resource in QHT.
+Therefore, this line of research requires a separate approach, although it lies within the scope of QPT.
+As a result, efficient schemes have been proposed to reduce the complexity and the need for resource in QHT.
 For example, a protocol involving time-dependent measurement records was theoretically proposed for Hamiltonian identification \cite{Zhang2014}.
 Later, it was realized experimentally on a liquid nuclear magnetic resonance quantum information processor \cite{Hou2017}.
 Other approaches involve estimation of quantum Hamiltonians via compressive sensing \cite{Shabani2011} or by local measurements \cite{Bairey2019}.
 Machine learning methods were also proposed and experimentally tested to estimate a Hamiltonian from local measurements on its ground states \cite{Xin2019}.

 Recently, a new method for QHT has been proposed \cite{Li2020}.
 The protocol relies on utilizing multiple pairs of generic initial and final quantum states related by evolving with the Hamiltonian for an arbitrary time interval.
 The framework requires only local measurements on the initial and final states.
 The method has been tested both numerically and experimentally \cite{Zhao2021,Chen2021}.
 Since it involves many pairs of states with a fixed quench duration, the protocol is immune to the complexity in experiments, and the Hamiltonian can be determined uniquely.
 In spite of its advantages, the protocol is sensitive to other sources of experimental errors since physical models suffer from intrinsic limitations as actual measurement operators cannot be known precisely.
 Therefore, in the present article, we investigate the vulnerability of the quench protocol to random noise that is introduced by means of unitary operators and time uncertainty.